2014 Tillman Scholar

 During his time, Mike developed a groundbreaking system using iPads to replace more than 1,000 paper maps used while flying combat missions in Afghanistan.
 In order to implement this innovative approach, Mike had to battle both technical problems and engrained bureaucracy.
 He did not give up, and as a result, precious time was saved which translated directly into lives saved.

 Mike’s career as a CIA analyst and Marine helicopter pilot gave him a unique perspective into extremist behavior around the world.
-His pursuit of an MBA at the University of Columbia Berkeley will help him find pragmatic solutions to help eradicate global social issues that contribute to conflict and instability.
+His pursuit of an MBA at the University of California, Berkeley will help him find pragmatic solutions to help eradicate global social issues that contribute to conflict and instability.